ZAP: Zoned Architecture and Performant Compiler for Field Programmable Atom Array: Background

 \section{Background}

-\subsection{Quantum computing}
+\subsection{Quantum Computing}

-Quantum computing is built upon the encoding of quantum bits (qubits), the fundamental units of quantum information.
-A qubit can be represented in a superposition of two basis states $ \ket{0} $ and $ \ket{1} $ as
+Quantum computing operates by manipulating quantum bits (qubits), the fundamental units of quantum information.
+Unlike a classical bit, a qubit can exist in a superposition of two basis states, $\ket{0}$ and $\ket{1}$, expressed as

-where $\alpha$ and $\beta$ are complex probability amplitudes such that $|\alpha|^2+|\beta|^2=1$.
-Quantum gates are used to manipulate qubit states.
-Single-qubit gates, such as the Hadamard gate $H$, adjust the superposition state of individual qubits, while two-qubit gates, such as the CNOT gate, allow for the creation of entanglement between qubits.